 Isaac Rene Le Chapelier (1754-1794) was a lawyer and moderate revolutionary politician, best known for the 1791 law that carried his name.
 A lawyer from Brittany, Le Chapelier represented the Third Estate at the Estates General, where he supported the formation of the National Assembly.
 He was also a foundation member of the Jacobin Club, though he later abandoned it in favour of the more moderate Feuillants.
 In mid-1791 Le Chapelier responded to concerns about escalating wage demands by raising a bill in the National Assembly.
-Passed into law in June, it banned all workers’ guilds and association and criminalised strikes, a move that alienated thousands of working class Parisians.
+Passed into law in June, it banned all workers’ guilds and association and criminalised strikes, a move that alienated working-class Parisians.
 As a Feuillant constitutional monarchist, Le Chapelier became a target during the Reign of Terror.
 He fled France in 1793 but was arrested and guillotined the following year, when he returned to reclaim his property.